Pre-Calabi-Yau structures and moduli of representations: Some noncommutative calculus

-Notice that the object placement in the diagram suggests the suitable bilinearity property that these maps should satisfy: namely, the maps should be bilinear with respect to the inner bimodule structure on $\cA \otimes \cA$.
-Similarly, the free dots in the diagram suggests that $M_i^{\vee}$ inherits the outer bimodule structure from $\cA \otimes \cA$.
+where we take the Hom complex of pre-maps from $M$ to $\cA \otimes \cA$ that are $\cA$-bilinear with respect to the inner bimodule structure on $\cA \otimes \cA$, which then inherits a bimodule structure from the outer bimodule structure on $\cA \otimes \cA$.